 Explore Port Stephens and other exciting destinations in New South Wales with a campervan or motorhome rental.
-Travel in comfort and style along the east coast, and save money with VroomVroomVroom’s great campervan hire deals.
-Our user-friendly booking system compares rates from our suppliers in one, easy location to save you time.
+Travel in comfort and style along the east coast, and save money with VroomVroomVroom’s great camper hire deals.
+Our user-friendly booking system compares rates from our RV suppliers in one easy location to save you time.

 View Campervan Rental Locations in Australia in a larger map

-Bays Holiday Park is at 23 Port Stephens Drive in Anna Bay.
-The park sits on a bushland with a wonderful koala habitat surrounding the park.
-It is also near shopping places, beaches and lakes.
-Its campsite facilities are a playground, gas, spa, table tennis, camp kitchen, amenity block, beach volleyball, picnic areas, nature trails, koala corridor and outdoor facilities.
-The accommodations that it offers are bunkhouses, cabins and camping sites.
+Big4 Bays Holiday Park is at 23 Port Stephens Drive in Anna Bay.
+The park sits by bushland and not far from the surrounding beaches and lakes.
+Its campsite facilities include a playground, barbecue area, camp kitchen, swimming pool, and playground.
+The accommodation on offer ranges from cabins to caravans and both powered and unpowered sites.

 Hunter Region Botanic Gardens is located at 2100 Pacific Highway in Heatherbrae.
-It covers over 30 hectares of landscaped gardens featuring Australia’s wide variety of native plants.
-Visitors can see and enjoy what the gardens offer with its tracks and trails.
+It covers over 30 hectares of landscaped gardens featuring many of Australia’s native plants along with a network of tracks and trails.
 There’s also a cafe, gift shop, herbarium and library.
-The attraction is open everyday from 9am to 4pm.

-Point Stephens Lighthouse dates back to 1862.
-It towers within Point Stephens not too far from Anna Bay.
-The lighthouse is currently considered as an endangered lighthouse due to its old age and remote location.
-The facility is popular for its mysterious look, its long history and interior and exterior design.
+Point Stephens Lighthouse dates back to 1862 and towers over the ocean waters not too far from Anna Bay.
+The facility is popular for its mysterious look, long history and both interior and exterior design.

-Tomaree National Park sits on the coast of Tasman Sea.
-It is a charming destination that features the Point Stephens Lighthouse and a number of 1941 World War II gun placements.
+Tomaree National Park sits to the north of Stockton Beach.
+The national park is a popular destination which includes the Point Stephens Lighthouse and a number of 1941 World War II gun placements.
 It also features an abundance of wildlife and plants.